DeuxHuitHuit/frontend_localisation/README.markdown

 Thank you all other Symphony & Extensions developers for your inspirational work.

-@todo - implementation for PO and I18N
+@todo - implementation for PO and I18N <br/>
-  @todo - per translation option for storage (convertion from one type to another)
+@todo - per translation option for storage (convertion from one type to another)<br/>
 @todo - rework of FL_Translations Datasource

 ## 1 Synopsis ##